cjdey/Arctic-Vertebrate-Database/README.md

 IUCN_nthreats = the number of threats to the species listed under the IUCN Red List Threat Classification Scheme

-knowntraits = number of known life history traits (out of 6)

-1987…2017 = number of papers published on each species in the Web of Science database for each year

 first_assess = year that the species was first assessed by the IUCN Red List

+first_status = IUCN Red List status of the species from the first assessment

 n_assessment = number of assessments of the species conducted through the IUCN Red List

-first_status = IUCN Red List status of the species from the first assessment
+WOS_1987…WOS_2017 = number of papers published on each species in the Web of Science database for each year